-The reasoning behind the coil connections recommendations are that one cylinder is on the compression stroke when the spark occurs & the other cylinder is not under compression.
-A spark will jump a spark plug gap at a lower pressure in a cylinder MUCH easier.
-Thus, since the two plugs under discussion (in different cylinders) are both firing, it is best for the plug that NEEDS a lot of electricity (the cylinder under compression pressure) to get as much spark as it can.
+The reasoning behind my coil connections recommendations are that one cylinder is on the compression stroke when the spark occurs & the other cylinder is not under compression.
+A spark will jump a spark plug gap at a lower pressure in a cylinder much easier.
+Thus, since the two plugs under discussion (in different cylinders) are both firing, it is best for the plug that needs a lot of electricity (the cylinder under compression pressure) to get as much spark as it can.

 If you are contemplating doing a dual-plugging job on your later airhead with the ~8.2 compression ratio, be advised that if you plan to shave the head, every .005" you shave will up the C.R. approximately 0.1 point.
 Around 9.6 (sometimes 9.8) is the absolute upper limit for today's premium 91 octane (USA ratings) gasoline's.
 You could also use 9.5:1 pistons, & even shave the head a tad to clean it up & make sure it is flat.
 Only those who use premium gasoline's & keep their engines well tuned ...and fairly clean of carbon deposits ...should use 9.6 or above.
-Proper milling, even a minimal cleanup milling of the head is a good idea, especially the R100 models which often are a slight bit warped.
-Some have shaved the cylinder base, & a few have done that AND cleaned the head surface a bit.
-I DO like BOTH the head being milled AND the base being turned a bit on a lathe.
+Proper milling, even a minimal cleanup milling of the head, is a good idea, especially the R100 models which often are a bit warped.
+Some have shaved the cylinder base, & a few have done that and cleaned the head surface a bit.
+I do like both the head being milled and the base being turned a bit on a lathe.
 If the head is milled too much for whatever reason, you could have a secondary milling (or cylinder) operation so the cylinder fits into the head properly.

 If you have modified the engine's camshaft, etc., you may be able to go over 10:1 CR.

-The 1978 (probably January and later) and later flywheels have the ignition markings re-marked (compared to earlier flywheels), for 3 degrees additional.
+The 1978 (probably January 1978 and later) and later flywheels have the ignition markings re-marked (compared to earlier flywheels), for 3 degrees additional.
 Flywheels from 1981 have the name changed to Clutch Carrier.
 The remarked flywheels and clutch carriers cause these later models to run a tad hotter, & this was done for emissions reasons.
 BMW also began to jet the carbs leaner & modified the squish band in the cylinders (those horsepower producing turbulence bands went bye bye after the end of the 1970's).
 Shame.
 A nice squish band does help power.
 If I remember correctly, it was in 1979 that BMW made the last high compression R100 (9.5) model for the U.S. ....and that was an excellent performer.
 Some foreign shipped models still came with high compression pistons.
-Some decent power increase (about 10 real horsepower!) is possible by converting a R100 engine from 32 mm to 40 mm carburetors (the adapters need changing too) AND dual-plugging AND higher CR. ...and the large bore exhaust system helps too.
+Some decent power increase (~10 real horsepower!) is possible by converting a R100 engine from 32 mm to 40 mm carburetors (the adapters need changing too) and dual-plugging and higher CR. ...and the large bore exhaust system helps a bit too.

 After the earliest /5 (these had ignition advance stopping at approximately 2000 rpm), stock advance units (25 & 26 degrees available) go to full advance at about 3000 rpm.
 Modifying the ATU so that advancing quits at ~3600 will usually cure any last bit of pinging at sea level if you have a fairly high compression ratio or are using regular gasoline with moderately high compression ratio.
 This also works pretty well with single plug ignition, and even with the R50/5, R60/5, R60/6 who all have very mild camshaft timing, and have a tendency to ping.
 One must, of course, be sure that there are no other adverse combustion events occurring, such as unheard events at higher rpm.

 Pinging (pinking) aside, best performance (overall acceleration from just above idle with an aggressive throttle), is obtained with a fast advance curve ...down around 2000 rpm for the maximum.

 In the case of an engine running 9.5 to even 10:1 compression ratio, dual-plugging, and the delay of the maximum advance, correct slightly rich carburetion, a clean combustion chamber, and carefully tailored advance, will allow spirited performance on premium pump gasoline's.
-SOME have been able to run regular 87 or mid-grade 89 fuel with 9.5:1 pistons, some even with just enough machining to ensure a flat head.
+Some have been able to run regular 87 or mid-grade 89 fuel with 9.5:1 pistons, some even with just enough machining to ensure a flat head.
 Don't push your luck ....you really need an engine in proper state of tune, and internally clean of carbon.

 The Dyna III unit was for the stock 1970-1978 Bosch coils.

-Dyna has had TWO types of installations for SINGLE plug bikes, but information may apply to your installation of dual-plugging, if using proper coils.
-On one type, the sensors have TWO wires, that was model D35-1, & for the stock bike used the brown coils of 1.5 ohms.
-On that model, the coils primaries were wired in SERIES.
-For the THREE wire sensor, the coils are independently driven by the Dyna module.
+Dyna has had two types of installations for single plug bikes, but information may apply to your installation of dual-plugging, if using proper coils.
+On one type, the sensors have two wires, that was model D35-1, & for the stock bike used the brown coils of 1.5 ohms.
+On that model, the coils primaries were wired in series.
+For the three wire sensor, the coils are independently driven by the Dyna module.
 When either the red or white sensor units are grounded, one of the coils will have high voltage developed.
 Those red/white wires should, if an ohmmeter is placed on them one at a time, show >1 megohm, in relation to the black wire (and ground).
 Be sure the power is off for this.
 The black wire supplies the power to the sensors.
-It is probably best for you to NOT use an ohmmeter on those leads.
+It is probably best for you to not use an ohmmeter on those leads.
 The Dyna uses UGS304T Hall Effect devices.
 Watch out for broken wires at the epoxy junction.
-Do NOT overtighten.
+Do not overtighten.
 1000 ohm spark plug caps should be OK. see: www.dynaonline.com/english/instruct/index.htm

 The pre-1979 ATU (Automatic Timing Unit) is mounted to the forward end of the engine camshaft by one nut (and a waverly washer).
-The ATU needs to be secure from rotating in relationship to the engine camshaft to which it is affixed, so the ATU has a D shape hole, which mates to a mating D shape on the forward end of the ENGINE CAMSHAFT.
-It is the TIP (threads and D shape) area of the engine camshaft and associated ATU that is under discussion here:
+The ATU needs to be secure from rotating in relationship to the engine camshaft to which it is affixed, so the ATU has a D shape hole, which mates to a mating D shape on the forward end of the engine camshaft.
+It is the tip (threads and D shape) area of the engine camshaft and associated ATU that is under discussion here:

 The results are a dual-image when using a strobe lamp on the flywheel.
 This results in vibration, often at one or more narrow ranges of RPM.
-This type of problem is often WRONGLY interpreted as carburetors being out of synchronization.
-The Dyna dual-pickup electronic ignition will eliminate most double-timing, but the camshaft TIP is usually fixable.
-ONE OTHER cause for this sort of timing change is some advance unit WEAR, and sometimes slight irregularity in the grinding of the cam lobes.
+This type of problem is often wrongly interpreted as carburetors being out of synchronization.
+The Dyna dual-pickup electronic ignition can eliminate most double-timing, but the camshaft tip is usually fixable.
+Another cause for this sort of timing change is some advance unit wear, and sometimes slight irregularity in the grinding of the cam lobes.
 BMW at one time recommended 'stoning' those lobes to equality.
-That is a sneaky way of compensating for the lobe machining AND the bent tip area.
-DO NOT BOTHER TO STONE THE LOBES.
-But, a poor ATU needs fixing, as does a badly bent cam tip, unless the differences in timing are slight.
-If the dual timing images are over ~3/16" apart, you should consider fixing the problem, although MANY bikes are running relatively OK at a bit more difference.
-NOTE also, that a worn timing chain, worn chain guides, & wear on one or both timing sprockets, will ALSO cause double images & the same results.
+That is a sneaky way of compensating for the lobe machining and the bent tip area.
+I say: Do not bother to stone the lobes, but, a poor ATU needs fixing, as does a badly bent cam tip, unless the differences in timing are slight.
+If the dual timing images are over ~3/16" apart, you should consider fixing the problem, although many bikes are running relatively OK at a bit more difference.
+Note that a worn timing chain, worn chain guides, & wear on one or both timing sprockets, will also cause double images & the same results.
 Quite noisy chains are also a giveaway.
 Of course, you can always spend $$$ and get a crankshaft triggered ignition setup.
 If your chain sprockets are worn, etc., fixing the ignition timing is still going to leave the engine camshaft lagging the crankshaft, power suffers.
 BTW, any wear on the camshaft bearing is usually not talked about, but can also create irregular timing, much of it due to the irregular load of the camshaft upon the timing chain, sprockets, etc.

 © Copyright, 2012, R. FleischerReturn to Technical Articles LIST Page

 Return to HomePage